DaveSeidel/music-src/implication-organ/README.md

 - v1.0, July 2018: initial release using Launch Control XL MIDI controller
 - v2.0, August 2018: substantial rewrite to replace MIDI controller interface with OSC interface (but still with MIDI keyboard)
-- v3.0, November 2019: rewrite of MIDI input handling, now using channels 1 and 2 to distinguish the two main pitches
+- v3.0, November 2019: rewrite of MIDI input handling; now using channels 1 and 2 to distinguish the two main pitches
+- v4.0: January 2020: Switch from Lemur to Open Stage Control; four-channel audio output; added LPF and reverb; optimizations/tweaks for Involution

 ## TODO

 Things that I may or may not do someday:
 - Add file list to README
-- Add filter controls for main voice
 - Add alternate instrument definitions for the main voice

 ## Acknowledgements and Thanks